 Setting Up a Trading Plan

 The first element of scalping is setting up a trading plan.
 Traders should select strategies that align with their goals and risk tolerance, considering the potential risks and losses of scalping.
+It could also help traders develop a system for entering and exiting trades and determine which technical analysis factors they might want to incorporate with their strategy to assist with decision-making.
+As mentioned, scalping requires discipline, focus, and the ability to make quick decisions when entering and exiting a position.Â

 Risk management

-The potential profits traders seek to make through scalping are generally smaller than other trading styles, which is why most scalpers use higher leverage with all their positions.
+The potential profits traders seek to make through scalping are generally smaller than those of other trading styles, which is why most scalpers use higher leverage with all their positions.
 Trading with leverage could increase potential profits.
 However, it could also magnify potential losses.
+This is because the result of a trade using leverage is calculated based on the position’s entire value and not just the initial margin used to open the position.

+One fundamental way to limit potential losses is by placing a strategic stop-loss order on every trade.
 A stop-loss order is a predetermined level set up by the trader at a specific price point, depending on their risk-to-reward ratio.
-The way it works is when the price reaches this level; the position will close automatically, limiting any further potential losses.
+The way it works is when the price reaches this level, the position will close automatically, limiting any further potential losses.

 Another form of risk management is the risk-to-reward ratio, which we just mentioned; this ratio is unique to each trader and states the amount a trader is willing to lose compared to how much they potentially want to make.
+Many traders might stick to only risking 1-2% of their total account on a single trade.

 Self-control

+As previously mentioned, scalping is a fast-paced trading style involving opening and closing multiple positions to try to profit from the short-term price movements in the markets.
 Because of this, traders might need to practice a certain level of self-control in order to stay focused and emotionally grounded while following their chosen strategy.
+Lack of emotional grounding can lead to poor trading decisions, overtrading, or revenge trading, resulting in losses.

 Market conditions